jeder/hello-world/README.md

 # hello-world
 Help people thrive in more balanced and healthy ways while respecting the life around us.

-火 Passion - Enjoying delivering excellence
+火 Passion - Enjoying delivering excellence :fire:

 風 Environment - Develop all sides of intelligence